Japan Sendai Mission 日本仙台伝道部

 Update:

-President Kwak was diagnosed with cancer while serving as president and was released early to return to his native Hawaii to convalesce.
+President Kwak was diagnosed with cancer while serving as president and was released early, on 19 Oct 1978, to return to his native Hawaii to convalesce.
 According to Paul Pugmire, an RM who served under President Kwak, he remembers a fast organized by Elder Kikuchi of the Seventy for President Kwak that included all the Asian missions, stakes and temples.
 He also remembers that President Kwak was a man of deep faith and commitment.

 President Kwak passed away a few years after his release, on 23 August 1980 at the age of 58-thanks to Leo Eastman for providing this information as well as the headstone picture (click to enlarge).
 Sister Kwak is believed to still reside in Kailua, HI.